Article

 Requirements cited per KDB 680160 section 2a:

-For devices authorized under Part 18, such load modulation may not be used to communicate any other information, such as prioritization of devices for charging and the transfer of any other data, for example: extended system data, images or music.
-For such designs, both Part 15 and Part 18 requirements must be satisfied for equipment approval.
-Similarly, devices that use a 680106 D01 RF Exposure Wireless Charging App v03 Page 2 secondary frequency for load management, control and data functions must be authorized according to both Part 15 and Part 18 requirements, as appropriate.
+For devices authorized under Part 18, load modulation may not be used to communicate any other information, such as device prioritization, or system status data, commands, sounds, images, etc. When communication is part of the design, both Part 15 and Part 18 requirements, as applicable, must be met for equipment authorization purposes.
+Similarly, devices that use a secondary frequency for load management, control, and data functions must be authorized according to both Part 15 and Part 18 requirements, as appropriate.

 For Canada, per RSS-216, devices without communication would be tested to ICES-001, which references CISPR 11 group 2.
 Devices with communication would be tested to the relevant product standard (RSS-210, RSS-310, etc.).